sciabarra/AgileSites/doc/tutorial/Picker.md

 > `~wcs-package-jar`

-In this mode the shell will monitor source code for changes and when the source change, the code is recompiled, packaged and deployed.
+In this mode the shell will monitor source code for changes and when any source file changes (because it was edited), the code is recompiled, packaged and deployed.

 Since the amount of code to be compiled is usually pretty small (even for a very large site) the compilation takes just a fraction of second so the compiled code is instantly available when you reload the page to see the results.

-In rest of this tutorial we will assume that continuos compilation is enabled, so after any change to the code you can immediately see the results without having to execute manually the compilation command.
+In rest of this tutorial we will assume that continuos compilation is enabled, so after a change to the code you can immediately see the results without having to execute manually the compilation command.

 ## The rendering cycle

 Before going into the details, we need to understand the [rendering process](../reference/Rendering.md).
-In the reference the process is describe in larger detail.
-Here you need to know that after you typed the URL to access the home this is what happens:
+In the reference the process is described in larger detail.
+Here you need to know that, after you typed the URL to access the home, this is what happens:

 1. the router (class `mysite.Router`) is invoked to map page names in page id
 1. the wrapper (class `mysite.element.Wrapper`) is invoked with the id of the Home Page
 1. the wrapper will identify the layout and call it

-There will be more steps in future but for now that it is all what happens.

-It is important to understand that the `Router` does not generate any HTML, the `Wrapper` generates the html common to every web page in the site (especially css and javascript inclusions), and finally the `HomeLayout` generates the content of the web page.
+It is important to understand that the `Router` does not generate any HTML, the `Wrapper` generates the html common to every web page in the site (especially css and javascript inclusions), and finally the `HomeLayout` generates the specific content of the home page.

 Please note that we are picking the internal html from the `HomeLayout` from the file `/blueprint/template.html` but in the `Wrapper` we are still using `/mysite/simple.html` for the html of the wrapper.
 Let's fix it.